 District 1 News: Councilman Wilson

-If you have any questions or concerns about any of the items discussed in this column or any other City issues, please call us at (412) 255-2135, email us at firstname.lastname@example.org, or find us on Facebook and Twitter.
-My staff and I are looking forward to hearing from you!
+If you have any questions or concerns about any of the items discussed in this column or any other City issues, please call us at (412) 255-2135, email us at firstname.lastname@example.org or find us on Facebook and Twitter.
+My staff and I look forward to hearing from you!